Manchester University Menu

 Manchester prepares future pharmacists with a balanced curriculum that interfaces didactic teaching with structured experiential training throughout the program.
 Classroom teaching, labs and experiential practice sites build the knowledge and skills for students to make a positive difference in patient care.

 Pharmacy career options are numerous and varied, and Manchester students are exposed to a variety of pharmacy settings and prepared to enter practice in their area of interest.
 With a program tiered by introductory and advanced levels, Manchester's comprehensive experiential education curriculum puts students in real life pharmacy settings and exceeds the ACPE requirements for pharmacy practice experience.

 Manchester's Experiential Education Advisory Council is comprised of pharmacy practitioners from various practice settings.
-Together with College of Pharmacy faculty, they've developed a program for experiential education that prepares students to one day become their colleagues and to meet together the challenges of this ever-changing and ever-challenging profession.
+Together with Pharmacy Program faculty, they've developed a program for experiential education that prepares students to one day become their colleagues and to meet together the challenges of this ever-changing and ever-challenging profession.

 For preceptor resources, click here.

 Read some frequently asked questions about Manchester's Experiential Education Program.

 Assistant Director of Experiential Education

 Administrative Assistant to the Office of Experiential Education